Threat Vector

 Vulnerable software and operating systems are the targets of most attacks.
 Ensuring that your operating system and software are patched with the latest updates significantly reduces the number of exploitable entry points.
 But how do you find all the vulnerabilities that require patching?
 Implementing a vulnerability management framework will help you find vulnerabilities in computers and systems proactively.

-With a strong human defense, your organization can significantly decrease the risks of being exposed to ransomware and data leakage incidents.
-Use phishing simulations to continuously test the security competence level of your employees.
+With a strong human defense, your organization can significantly decrease the risk of ransomware attacks and data leakage incidents.
+Use phishing simulations to continuously test your employees' ability to withstand attacks.

-Maintain up-to-date anti-virus software, and ensure the software verifies all software downloaded from the internet before executing.
+Maintain up-to-date anti-virus software and ensure the software verifies all other software downloaded from the internet.

-Take continuous data backups and have a recovery plan for critical information.
+Continuously back up data and create a recovery plan for critical information.
 Regularly test the recovery process to make sure the backup works as intended.
 Keep backups separate and offline to ensure they aren't infected or sabotaged.

 Restrict employees’ ability to install and run unwanted software locally.
 Promote using central managed or cloud services to limit the need to install software locally on the employees’ machines.